CDrummond/music-similarity/README.md

 Essentia binaries may be downloaded from [acousticbrainz.org](https://similarity.acousticbrainz.org/download).
 However, please note that these *only* support low-level analysis (bpm, key).
-To support high-level analysis (danceability, aggresiveness, etc.) you will need to compile your own build of Essentia - or use the prebuilt binary if on Linux (`linux/x86-64/essentia_streaming_extractor_music`).
+To support high-level analysis (danceability, aggresiveness, etc.) you will need to compile your own build of Essentia. - or use the prebuilt binary if on Linux (`linux/x86-64/essentia_streaming_extractor_music`).

 - [Linux i386](http://ftp.acousticbrainz.org/pub/acousticbrainz/essentia-extractor-v2.1_beta2-linux-i686.tar.gz)